 Henri de Castries is “a well-connected member of French society who also chairs the Bilderberg Group of business leaders” (Daily Telegraph).
-He is currently Vice-Chairman of Nestlé, the world’s largest food company, and a director of HSBC, Europe’s largest bank.
+He is currently Vice-Chairman of Nestlé, the world’s largest food company, and the senior independent director of manufacturing conglomerate Stellantis, which is chaired by former Bilderberg steering committee member, John Elkann.

-De Castries has been chairman of Bilderberg’s steering committee, the group’s inner circle, since 2012, when he replaced Étienne Davignon in the role.
+De Castries became the chairman of Bilderberg’s steering committee, the group’s inner circle, since 2012, when he replaced Étienne Davignon in the role.
+He remained as chairman until 2019, when he was replaced by the co-chairs, Victor Halberstadt and Marie-Josée Kravis.

 In 2015, during his last year at AXA, De Castries became President of the influential Institut Montaigne, which is “a free-market centrist French think tank” (Hudson Institute).
 The priorities of the Institut Montaigne include strengthening “social cohesion” and reinvigorating the European project.